jeandtx/Solution250/README.md

-# Project Name: 🌟 Feedback Analyzer 🌟
+# Project Name: 🌟 Solution250 🌟

 ## Description

-The Feedback Analyzer is a school project developed to provide a simple and efficient digital solution for businesses offering products or services with customer feedback.
+The Solution250 is a school project developed to provide a simple and efficient digital solution for businesses offering products or services with customer feedback.
 The traditional process of analyzing and drawing conclusions from scattered feedback can be time-consuming and resource-intensive.
 Leveraging machine learning algorithms, this project aims to extract summarized and quantified insights directly from raw data.

 ## Table of Contents

-Project Name: 🌟 Feedback Analyzer 🌟
+Project Name: 🌟 Solution250 🌟

 -   Description
 -   Table of Contents